treboryatska/gitdao/README.md

 ### 3. PAC (Points Adjustment Calculator)

-GitDAO's PAC (Points Adjustment Calculator) is the tool that calculates the number of tokens to mint based on the CPC's output and the previosly minted tokens.
+GitDAO's PAC (Points Adjustment Calculator) is the tool that calculates the number of tokens to mint based on the CPC's output and the previously minted tokens.

 Example: A DAO has 100 tokens and two owners, Bob with 40 tokens (40%) and Alice with 60 tokens (60%).
 Next time CPC is run, it calculates that Bob should have 45% of the points and Alice 55%, so PAC has to make the necessary adjustments to change the ownership of the DAO.